Block Basis Factorization for Scalable Kernel Matrix Evaluation: Experimental Results

-We will investigate how our method behaves as more memory is available.
-Note that the memory cost is a close approximation of the running time for a matrix-vector multiplication.
+We consider the reconstruction errors from different methods when the memory cost varies.
+The memory cost (storage) is also a close approximation of the running time for a matrix-vector multiplication.
 In addition, computing memory is more accurate than running time, which is sensitive to the implementation and algorithmic details.
-In our experiments, we increase the memory cost by requiring a higher accuracy in BBF, and compute the input parameters accordingly for other methods to ensure all methods have roughly the same memory (the memory for a rank-$r$ low-rank approximation is computed as $nr$).
-For each memory cost, the experiment is carried out 20 times to demonstrate the stability of our algorithm with respect to the random sampling errors.
-The results are shown in \autoref{fig:err_vs_memory}.

-As can be seen from \autoref{fig:err_vs_memory}, the accuracy of all methods generally improves as memory increases.
-When memory is low, BBF is comparable with alternative methods; as more memory is available, BBF exhibits a significantly higher accuracy than the other methods.
-We also observe from the multiple trials that our method has a smaller standard deviation in error.
+In our experiments, we indirectly increased the memory cost by requesting a lower tolerance in BBF.
+The memories for all the methods were fixed to be roughly the same in the following way.
+For low rank methods, the input rank was set to be the memory of {BBF} divided by the matrix size.
+For MEKA, the input number of clusters was set to be the same as {BBF}; the ``eta'' parameter (the percentage of blocks to be set to zeros) was also set to be similar as {BBF}.